mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/operations/mysql-cluster/index.md

 The `core.db.proxy.count` property controls the number of HAProxy replicas which serve as the database endpoint and are exposed via a Kubernetes `Service`.
 Increasing the number of proxy replicas is recommended if you observe a consistently high connection failure rate.

 ### Scaling MySQL nodes
-To change the number of the database nodes, create or update a `ConfigMap` with Kaptain configuration and include the following values:
+To change the number of the database nodes, create or update the `ConfigMap` with Kaptain's configuration and include the following values:
 ```yaml
 core:
   db: